What's the mission?

 Bible, journal/notebook, pen

 Enough money with you to get you through until you start receiving paychecks from your job.
-You will need to buy food, and you will want some spending money.
+You will need to buy food, and you may want some spending money.
+(If you are genuinely concerned about affording food before receiving your paycheck, PLEASE reach out to the mission directors who will help you with this!)

 A guitar or any other musical instrument if you want to help with the worship team.